Exit Zero Comes to the Cape May Terminal

 Exit Zero has On the Rocks up and running, and will continue to operate this summer under the same name and a similar set-up as before.

-On the Rocks will feature a great line-up of live music this summer; check it out here, or click the button below.
+On the Rocks will feature a great line-up of live music in the summer months; visit their website for more information.

 Who Is Exit Zero?

 Exit Zero Hospitality operates Exit Zero Filling Station, an acclaimed restaurant and retail store in West Cape May which is open daily, year-round.
 They also publish the weekly Exit Zero publication, as well as Cool Cape May, the annual guide book for visiting the area.